 1015a, Visualization II: Form and Representation 3 credits.
 (Required in M.Arch.
 I first year, fall term.
 No waivers allowed.)
 This course investigates drawing as a means of architectural communication and as a generative instrument of formal, spatial, and tectonic discovery.
 Principles of two- and three-dimensional geometry are extensively studied through a series of exercises that employ freehand and constructive techniques.
 Students work fluidly between manual drawing, computer drawing, and material construction.
 All exercises are designed to enhance the ability to visualize architectural form and volume three-dimensionally, understand its structural foundations, and provide tools that reinforce and inform the design process.
-Sunil Bald, Kent Bloomer

-1016b, Visualization III: Fabrication and Assembly 3 credits.
-(Required in M.Arch.
-I first year, spring term.
-No waivers allowed.)
-This course provides an introduction to the key relationships that exist among methods of drawing, physical materials, technologies of construction, and three-dimensional form making.
+Sunil Bald, Kent Bloomer key relationships that exist among methods of drawing, physical materials, technologies of construction, and three-dimensional form making.
 The material and formal sensibilities developed in 1015a, Visualization II, are mined to explore drawing as a tool leading to full-scale fabrication.
 The generation of form through both manual and digital methods is tested through materials and technologies of fabrication.
 Additive and subtractive processes, repetition and mass production, and building information modeling (BIM) are introduced as tools for assembly.
 "Assembly" is framed as both full-scale object and "three-dimensional" analog.
 Exercises and workshops provide students the opportunity to work physically with a wide variety of tools and materials as well as digitally with emerging computer-driven technologies.
 In this course conceived as a supplement to 1013b, Building Project, students integrate drawing and model-making to develop and propose a construction that can be experienced at the human scale and be understood as an integrated architectural element.
 Prerequisite: 1015a.
-John Eberhart, Ben Pell
+Brennan Buck, John Eberhart